Estepona – Estadio Francisco Muñoz Pérez

 Easy on the eye, but hard on the pocket – The main Tribuna at the Estadio FMP

 The Estadio Francisco Muñoz Pérez is named after the former CD Málaga, Valencia CF, Real Madrid & AD Ceuta player, who returned to play for his hometown club between 1989 & 1994.
 The stadium was the first major development in Estepona’s Ciudad Deportiva Internacional.
 Completed in the summer of 2007, it opened with a pre-season friendly between Málaga CF and Atlético Madrid.
-It features a twin-decked covered Tribuna that has a capacity of 2580, and runs the full length of the eastern side of the enclosure.
+It features a twin-decked covered Tribuna with a capacity of 2580, and runs the full length of the eastern side of the enclosure.
 To the south is the open Gol Sud deck, which has 756 seats, whilst the open Preferencia on the west side has a capacity of 1220.
 Strangely, despite having 4,550 seats, the stadium’s official capacity stands at just 3,800.
 The stadium is extremely well-equipped with 4 large changing rooms, excellent press facilities, bars, offices, warehouse storage and a club shop.
-However, at a cost of €28m, you would expect something more.
+However, at €28m, you would expect something more.
 Maybe a cover over the west side?
-Certainly some seating at the northern end, rather than some very large, ornamental rocks.
+Certainly, some seating at the northern end rather than some very large, ornamental rocks.
 There is no denying that the stadium looks very attractive.
 From the bands of red, orange & yellow seats and the smooth contours of the roof over the Tribuna, to the neat and orderly exterior, the Estadio Francisco Muñoz Pérez looks a million dollars.
 It just doesn’t look like it cost €28m.
-When you consider there were stadiums that opened around this time in Palencia & Ayamonte that are bigger and built at a fraction of the cost, you are left scratching your head.
+When you consider some stadiums opened around this time in Palencia & Ayamonte that are bigger and built at a fraction of the cost, you are left scratching your head.

 search previous next tag category expand menu location phone mail time cart zoom edit close